Houston Shoulder Surgery & Specialist Care

 When to Consider Surgery

-Persistent pain, weakness, or loss of function despite appropriate non-operative care.
+Persistent pain, weakness, mechanical symptoms, or loss of function despite appropriate non-operative care—particularly when imaging confirms a structural problem.

 Recovery & Outcomes

-Clear expectations and staged rehab tailored to your condition and goals.
+Clear expectations, staged rehabilitation, and procedure-specific protocols tailored to your condition, age, and activity goals.

 How do I know if I need shoulder surgery?

 Not always.
-Many diagnoses are made with history, exam, and X-rays.
-MRI is used when it changes the treatment plan.
+Many diagnoses can be made with a careful history, physical exam, and X-rays.
+We order MRI only when it will meaningfully change the treatment plan.
+If you have already had an MRI elsewhere, please bring the disc or images to your appointment.

 Call